Body

 - If you do not have proof of address, please request an Enrollment Verification from the Registrar's Office; make sure you ask them to include your local address on it.

-It normally takes 1-2 weeks for you to receive the SSN card in the mail, counting from the date you apply in person.
+From the date you apply in person, It normally takes 1-2 weeks for you to receive the SSN card in the mail.

 STEP 5: Enter your SSN number in the Human Resources Employee Tracking System